mikymaione/Ohm-o-matic/README.md

 # Ohm-o-matic
-An open-source distributed and pervasive system for peer-to-peer control of electricity consumption in house.
+An open-source distributed and pervasive system for peer-toE-peer control of electricity consumption in house.

 ## Minimum system requirements